counternote/counternote/README.md

 Instead of the academic names of minor third and major sixth, spans give a sense of interval by vowel quality. `ho` 'hoe' (but without an ending 'w' sound) and `hn` 'hone' are a minor third (♭3, m3) and a major sixth (6, M6) with no apparent relationship bewteen them.
 But notice that they share the same vowel 'oh' in Counternote.
 That’s because a major sixth is the mirror version of a minor third and vice versa.
 A major sixth up is the same as a minor third down.
 A minor third up is the same as a major sixth down.

-(The hack for traditional interval names is that minor become major, diminished becomes augmented, perfect stays perfect, and the interval numbers always add up to 9, for instance M2 —> m7, M3 —> m6, A4 —> d5, P5 —> P4, and so on.
+(The hack for traditional interval names is that minor becomes major and vice versa, diminished becomes augmented and vice versa, perfect stays perfect, and the interval numbers always add up to 9, for instance M2 —> m7, M3 —> m6, A4 —> d5, P5 —> P4, and so on.
 In Counternote, we just look at the quality of the vowel.)

 ### Hue Clock